How to Build a Clerestory Roof

-- In a new plan, select Build> Wall> Straight Exterior Wall then create a basic structure.
-In this example, a basic 20' x 20' structure is used.
+- In a new plan, select Build> Wall> Straight Exterior Wall then create a basic rectangular structure.

-- Draw two parallel walls on the interior, use the Temporary Dimensions to ensure that they are at least 18.5" apart, as shown in the image below.
+- Add two parallel walls on the interior to create a room about 18 inches wide, as shown in the image below.

 These walls will be a temporary walls used to create the roof style.

-Once you have your walls defined correctly, you are ready to raise the height of the finished ceiling for one of the rooms to complete the clerestory effect.
+Once you have your walls defined correctly, you are ready to raise the Finished Ceiling Height for one of the rooms.

 - Using the Select Objects tool, select the left room in the plan, and click on the Open Object edit button to open the Room Specification dialog.

-- On the Structure panel, increase the Finished Ceiling (F) value.
+- On the Structure tab, increase the Finished Ceiling (F) value.

-For the purposes of this example, raise it to 155 5/8" (raising it 48" up from the Default value), then click OK.
+For the purposes of this example, we will raise it to 155 5/8" (raising it 48" up from the Default value), then click OK.

-- Select 3D> Create Camera View> Perspective Full Overview , if everything was set correctly you will see something similar to the image below.
+- Select 3D> Create Camera View> Full Overview , and if everything was set correctly you will see something similar to the image below.

-- Select Build> Roof> Build Roof to return to the Build Roof dialog, remove the check from Auto Rebuild Roofs so that further changes to the plan, such as adding or removing walls or adjusting the Ceiling Height within the rooms will not affect the roof.
+- Next, return to the Build Roof dialog, remove the checkmark from Auto Rebuild Roofs so that further changes to the plan, such as adding or removing walls, or adjusting the Ceiling Height within the rooms will not affect the roof.

 - Now you are ready to add further details to the plan such as windows and doors, or take the information that you learned in this article and apply it to your own designs.